 Digital Media Lab

 For those 14 and up, the Digital Media Lab is available.
 The DML is focused on digitizing video tapes, photos, slides, and negatives.
 You can also record and edit videos and audio.
-It also includes a 3D printer.
 Contact the Help Desk at 203-669-5238 or send an email to make a reservation.

 3D Printers allow you to print a digital file into a physical object.
 You can download designs online or create your own.
 Learn more about 3D printing at Darien Library.